AndyZhu131/gamer-reminder/README.md

 - Basic logging: console + file (`%APPDATA%\GamerReminder\logs\app.log`)

 ## GPU Detection Notes
-- GPU detection uses Windows Performance Counters (PDH API)
+- GPU detection uses NVIDIA `nvidia-smi` CLI (NVIDIA GPUs only)
-- If GPU counters are unavailable, the app automatically falls back to CPU-only mode
+- If `nvidia-smi` is unavailable or fails, the app automatically falls back to CPU-only mode
+- GPU availability is checked at runtime (not init-time), allowing automatic recovery if GPU becomes available
+- The app retries GPU detection every 10 seconds while monitoring if GPU was previously unavailable
-- GPU detection may not work on all systems; CPU fallback ensures the app remains functional
+- CPU fallback ensures the app remains functional on systems without NVIDIA GPUs or when `nvidia-smi` is unavailable

 ## Repo Layout (monorepo-style)
 - `apps/desktop`: Desktop UI app (PySide6)